godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

     ./bin/godot*

 .. note::
-  You have to ``export`` the environment variable otherwise you won't be able to play your project from within the editor.
+  You have to ``export`` the environment variable.
+Otherwise, you won't be able to run your project from the editor.

 On top of that, it would be nice to be able to select whether to compile our module as shared library (for development) or as a part of the Godot binary (for release).
-To do that we can define a custom flag to be passed to SCons using the `ARGUMENT` command:
+To do that we can define a custom flag to be passed to SCons using the ``ARGUMENT`` command:

 .. code-block:: python